johnmartinroque/johnmartinroque/README.md

 ### ​📝 [TaskHive](https://taskhive-8b031.web.app)
 TaskHive is a collaborative to-do list app built for groups—whether families, friends, classmates, or coworkers.
 Tasks can be created, assigned, marked complete, and discussed in real time.
-**Role:**
-I handled React and Firebase integration, implementing core functionality and backend connectivity, while primarily using Bootstrap for styling.
-My duo took care of most of the front-end design.

-My main role was doing React and Firebase integration, implementing core functionality and backend connectivity, while primarily using Bootstrap for styling, as my teammate handled most of the front-end design.

 #### 🚀 Features
 - 👤 User authentication (sign up / log in / log out)